braddle/pact-workshop-golang/README.md

 go test -v ./app_test.go
 ```

-Now recheck whether the Consumer can be deployed and you can also check that the Producer can be deployed
+Now recheck whether the Consumer can be deployed, and you can also check that the Producer can be deployed

 ```shell
 make can-i-deploy-demo-app